-2.2 Description of Wastewater Collection and Transmission System
+2.2 Description of Interceptor Sewer System

-As a regional wastewater utility, the City of Chattanooga, a Municipal Corporation, owns, operates, maintains, and manages a network of pipes, manholes, pump stations, force mains, CSOTFs, and associated appurtenances that transport wastewater from homes, businesses, and industries to the Moccasin Bend Wastewater Treatment Plant (WWTP).
-All of this infrastructure is part of the Wastewater Collection and Transmission System (WCTS), as defined in the CD and herein, and managed by the Waste Resources Division (WRD).
-The City has historically classified the WRD, WWTP and the WCTS as part of the Interceptor Sewer System (ISS).
-With the advent of the CD and recent reorganizations within the City, the term ISS is not recognized by all stakeholders and therefore the City will refer to WCTS and WWTP as the infrastructure and WRD as the organization to manage this infrastructure going forward.
-However, for the purposes of this document, the term ISS may be used interchangeably with WRD and WWTP and WCTS when encountered.
+As a regional wastewater utility, the City of Chattanooga, a Municipal Corporation, owns, operates, maintains, and manages a network of pipes, manholes, pump stations, force mains, Combined Sewer Overflow Treatment Facilities (CSOTFs), and associated appurtenances that transport wastewater from homes, businesses, and industries to the Moccasin Bend WWTP.
+All of this infrastructure is part of the WCTS, as defined in the CD and herein.
 Property owners own the private service laterals from the served residential, commercial, and industrial structures to the public main line in the street or right-of-way, including the connection.

-The City's WCTS currently serves approximately 170,000 people with approximately 61,000 customers within the City including 80 permitted industries.
-It also provides treatment for eight (8) regional or satellite users comprised of approximately 25,000 customers.
-The WCTS is composed of:
+The City's ISS currently serves approximately 170,000 people with approximately 61,000 customers within the City.
+It also provides treatment for eight (8) regional or satellite users, with about 25,000 customers.
+The ISS's WCTS is composed of:

 - 1,263 miles of gravity sewers (approximate), including 70 miles of combined sewers;

 - 30,000 manholes (approximate);

-- 70 pump stations;
+- 71 pump stations;

 - 53 miles of force main;

 - Eight (8) CSOTFs;

 - One (1) Combined Sewer Storage Facility;

-- 192 (approximate) residential/grinder pumps; and
+- 130 (approximate) residential/grinder pumps; and

 - One (1) Moccasin Bend WWTP

-The 61,000 WCTS customers within the City include 1,200 FSEs.
-The Pretreatment Program is responsible for the permitting and monitoring of these industries and FSEs.
-An organization chart of the WRD is provided in Appendix A.
+The 61,000 ISS customers within the City include 85 permitted industries and 1,200 FSEs.
+The ISS Pretreatment Program is responsible for the permitting and monitoring of these industries and FSEs.
+An organization chart of Waste Resources Division and ISS is provided in Appendix A.